The Scratching Post

 I Am The Not So ConstantConstant Gardener!

 Gardening is a metaphor for many things in life, but perhaps most intriguingly, it mirrors the creative process.
 For urban plant enthusiasts, casual gardeners, and fiction writers, this parallel can be particularly resonant.
 If you’ve read "The Constant Gardener" or seen the movie adaptation, you’ll know how Tessa Quayle's intricate care for her garden reflects the meticulous nature required in both gardening and writing.
 But what happens when you're not a constant gardener, but rather an every-so-often gardener?
-Let's explore this curious juxtaposition.

 A Glimpse into "The Constant Gardener"